 This step is where you should lay out your data project in concrete terms – that is, in terms of finances and timelines.
 This project budgeting help sheet is a good place to start.
 Feel free to contact us for further guidance and suggestions, such as how to budget for technical work.

 Data project resources can include software (i.e. computer programs or tools), hardware (i.e. computing or storage machines) or wetware (i.e. the squishy organs in the heads of whoever works on your project).
 And with all three, the choices and decisions can be overwhelming.

-We provide recommendations for useful free or low-cost software and the equipment you may need in our software/hardware help sheet.
-Our wetware help sheet plots the skills needed for data projects, how to identify existing skills within your organisation and how to recruit from outside your organisation if required.
+We can provide recommendations for useful free or low-cost software and the equipment you may need.
+We can also discuss how to identify existing skills within your organisation and how to recruit from outside your organisation if required.

 Step 9: Put Together your Team

 How do you go about putting together a data project squad?
 This step will vary depending on the size of your organisation and the skills and roles of the people working within it.

 You might hire new talent, find skilled volunteers, employ a consultant, or upskill existing staff.
 Create your own job vacancy using our data analyst, data scientist and data engineer position description templates.
 Make sure to use a non-disclosure agreement (NDA) to ensure clarity about the responsibility of all parties handling confidential data.

 The pins are aligned – time to bowl!
 Our help sheet has pointers to orient you at this critical point.
 At this stage you should revisit your project brief to check that you’re on track and update any new aims or procedures.
 Know who your target audience is and be clear about what you want to achieve (your outputs) at the end of the project.